Quality control of finished products. Product quality control, which cannot be neglected

 Vehicles;

-Tools, production and household inventory
+Tools, production and household equipment

 Types of quality control